vctr-moraes/ChurchSystem/README.md

-# ⛪ &nbsp; Church Management System
+# ⛪ Church Management System
 Web application for human resources management in a religious institution, written in C# on an ASP.NET Core MVC 3.1 project.
 It will manage basic information such as members, roles, donations, schedules, among others.

 > *The project aims to be used for studies and teaching object-oriented programming, serving as a model for the implementation of systems with layered architecture, using the model-view-controller pattern.*